TOP > ABOUT > Entry Information

 • Overseas

-Men's Half Marathon: Under 1hour 20minutes 00second
+Men's Half Marathon: Under 1hour 14minutes 00second

 Women's Half Marathon: Under 1hour 40minutes 00second

-• Elite Athletes
+• Elite Athlete

-• Athletes(Men and Women) who registered with the JAAF in fiscal 2025 who meet the requirements set forth by the JAAF.
+• Athletes(Men and Women) who registered with the JAAF in fiscal 2026 who meet the requirements set forth by the JAAF.

 • Invited Athletes ( Men and Women / national and international runners nominated by the organizer and/or the JAAF.)

-• Elite Para Athletes
+• Elite Para Athlete

-• Athletes(Men and Women) who registered with the Japan Para Athletics (JPA) and/or Japanese Para Sports Association (JPSA), have a valid classification and meet the requirements set forth separately.
+• Athletes (men and women) who are registered with the Japan Para Athletics (JPA) affiliated with the Japan Para Sports Association (JPSA) in fiscal year 2026, hold a valid classification as of the race day, and meet the requirment set forth separately.

 • Invited Athletes (Men and Women / national and international para athletes nominated by the organizer and/or JPA/JPSA.)

-Field Size
+• Field Size

-Entry Fee
+• Entry Fee

-• 13,200 JPY (Entry, handling fee and tax included)
+13,200 JPY (Entry fee, handling fee and tax included)

-*The entry fee for students such as university students, graduate students, and vocational school students will be half, 6,600 JPY (Entry, handling fee and tax included).
+* The entry fee for students such as university students, graduate students, and vocational school students will be half, 6,600 JPY (Entry, handling fee and tax included).

 * A transaction fee (14%) will be charged.

-Entry
+• Entry

 • How to Enter